davidjeck/javanotes9/javanotes8/README.txt

-Directory javanotes8-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Seventh Edition.
-This free textbook (or a later edition) can be found on the web at:  http://math.hws.edu/javanotes
+Directory javanotes8-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Eighth Edition.
+This free textbook (or a later edition) can be found on the web at:  http://math.hws.edu/javanotes8

       Everything in this directory is released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License